ckan/ckan/doc/coding-standards.rst

    see `Feature Branches`_.
  - Your branch should contain new or changed tests for any new or changed code, see `Testing`_.
+ - Your branch should be up to date with the master branch of the central CKAN repo, see `Keeping Up with master`_.
  - All the CKAN tests should pass on your branch, see :doc:`test`.